-Some restaurants such as Locanda Locatelli have committed to using the Crustastun.
+Some restaurants such as Giorgio Locatelli's Locanda Locatelli and the Crab House Cafe in Dorset have committed to using the Crustastun.
 But with no legal guidelines, there is no obligation for the food industry to treat crabs, lobsters and crayfish humanely, either in storage or during slaughter.

 The government and the food industry think that the British public don't care about crustaceans.
 Will you prove them wrong?

 Credit: Chef Preps the Lobster by Cascadian Farm, Flickr.
 Shirt logo pixellated

 4. Animal Welfare Act (1999), pdf, accessed 29-4-16

 5. Norwegian Animal Welfare Act (2011) pdf, accessed 29-4-16

 6. Animal Welfare Ordinance (2008) pdf, accessed 29-4-16

 7. The EFSA Journal (2005) 292, 1-46 – Opinion on the “Aspects of the biology andwelfare of animals used for experimental and other scientific purposes”.
 Accessed at on 27 December 2013.

 8. Roth, B. and Øines, S., 2010.
 Stunning and killing of edible crabs (Cancer pagurus), Animal Welfare, Volume 19, Number 3, August 2010 , pp. 287-294(8).
 Universities Federation for Animal Welfare.

 9. Fishcount (2014) "Welfare during killing of crabs, lobsters and crayfish" webpage, accessed 8-3-16